Welcome to the Wiki of the Lubuntu Team

 Graphics chip / card

 Nvidia, AMD/ATI/Radeon and Intel work out of the box, or the system can be tweaked to work fairly easily.
 You can get help at the Ubuntu Forums.
-With such graphics, or if you don't know, try the current Lubuntu version.

 The desktop installer works in most cases.
 If you have problems, for example with the graphics, please try the alternate installer.